 The history of LVHM: a series of acquisitions

 It all started in 1984, when a then 35-year-old Bernard Arnault noticed that the luxury company Christian Dior was for sale.
 Arnault began his career by working in his father's manufacturing company.
 So far, Arnault had worked for 10 years in a construction firm founded by his grandfather and had no expertise in the luxury segment.
-Nevertheless, he believed in the potential of Christian Dior, and took $15 million from his family, added it to a $45 million sum provided by Lazard Frères and purchased Boussac, the parent company of Dior.
+Nevertheless, he believed in the potential of Christian Dior, and took $15 million from his family's construction business, added it to a $45 million sum provided by Lazard Frères and Arnault acquired Boussac, the parent company of Dior.
 Little did he know that this was the only the beginning towards building one of the world’s biggest fortunes.

 Within 2 years, Arnault completely turned the company around, firing over 9,000 employees and selling the company’s disposable-diapers and other textile operations for $500 million.
 This success easily made up for his initial investment and encouraged him to begin one of the largest buying sprees in business history.

 In 1990, Arnault bought the famous Louis Vuitton Moet Hennessey, a merged fashion house and spirit company, which he already knew, having already invested in it.
-He then bought Givenchy, Kenzo, Céline, Marc Jacobs, Sephora, Tag Heuer, the Gucci Group, Fendi, Hermès, Bulgari, Tiffany & Co, the French economic newspaper (which he later sold) and the contemporary art museum, Foundation Louis Vuitton to only name a few.
+LVMH completed deals for Givenchy, Kenzo, Céline, Marc Jacobs, Sephora, Tag Heuer, the Gucci Group, Fendi, Hermès, Bulgari, Tiffany & Co, the French economic newspaper (which he later sold) and the contemporary art museum, Foundation Louis Vuitton to only name a few.
 Since Dior, the French businessman acquired no less than 70 luxury brands under the now famous holding company and world's largest maker of luxury goods, LVMH Louis Vuitton Moet Hennessey.
 He has worked and associated with various big names including British fashion designer John Galliano, Alexander McQueen, Marc Jacobs and many more.

 What attracted attention on the stock recently is that Arnault, now Chairman and CEO of LVMH, keeps buying shares of the company, which might suggest that even though it is trading at a record high, its valuation might not be so excessive.
 On the chart below, green dots indicate his purchases of the stock.
 Arnault seems confident in his company’s success.